-- A chart showing highlights of the Plan (see page 1); - "Fast Facts" at the beginning of each chapter to give you a broad overview of what's contained within the section; - A glossary of terms, beginning on page 24; and - A chapter on how life events (marriage, divorce, etc.) may affect your participation in the Plan (see page 12).
+- A chart showing highlights of the Plan (see page 1); - "Fast Facts" at the beginning of each chapter to give you a broad overview of what's contained within the section; - A glossary of terms (beginning on page 32); and - A chapter on how life events (marriage, divorce, etc.) may affect your participation in the Plan (beginning on page 16).